KayleeWells/KayleeWells.github.io/_pages/about.md

 ![image](/images/292tmc.JPG)

-About Me
+About
 ========
 I am an environmental economist and PhD candidate in [Agricultural and Applied Economics at the University of Illinois at Urbana-Champaign](https://www.ace.illinois.edu/).
-The guiding principle of my research is to provide decision-makers with better information so that they can make better decisions about how they manage natural resources.
-For better or worse, many decisions on the management of natural resources are made in monetary terms using a cost-benefit framework.
-To provide better information for this purpose, I use innovative methods and datasets to improve the valuation of natural resources and understanding of the drivers of that value.
-My current research estimates the nonmarket value of grassland recreation and restoration in the United States.
+I apply my skills in non-market valuation, big data, and causal inference to questions that provide decision-makers with better information so that they can make better decisions about how they manage natural resources.
+I’m interested in using innovative methods and datasets to improve decision making for a wide range of environments and resource uses; however, the research in my dissertation focuses on estimating the value of grassland recreation and restoration in the United States.

 Research Interests
 =========